 2. Configurable, flexible conference table

 Flexibility was front and center in the Prismatique showroom at NeoCon.
 “In collaborative environments it’s about movement, flexibility, and adaptability,” says Kevin Munroe, Prismatique’s VP of Sales and Marketing.
 “This year what we’re trying to talk about is reconfiguring.”
-These quartz-topped conference tables are designed to challenge the conventional rectangular aesthetic.
+These quartz-topped conference tables are designed to challenge the conventional rectangular aesthetic in office and retail spaces.

 Forming a square as a starting point, these two trapezoidal tables can quickly transform into a multitude of combinations to serve different functions or aesthetics.
 “From that [square] we can move into a semi-airplane wing [or] other abstract combinations,” explains Munroe.
 The tables can also be used as two distinct tables.
 “A table can park on the perimeter and be pulled in [for] added seating or a storage area for quick gatherings,” he says.
 When not being leveraged, the tables can pair for an artful focal point, such as a bow-tie configuration.